 Office space is very limited, but you will have a desk to work at when you are at the university, and where you can see students (please contact the chair of your department if you are unsure about which desk you should use).
 You can use your own laptop with Wi-Fi, but we also provide desktop computers.
-For work purpose, you can print black and white or color, make photocopies with a free photocopy card, or scan documents; if you encounter problems you should contact the IT helpdesk helpdesk@aup.edu.
+For work purpose, you can print black and white or color, make photocopies or scan documents with your AUP ID card; if you encounter problems you should contact the IT helpdesk helpdesk@aup.edu.
 For general office supplies, including printer toner and paper, please ask your chair who you should contact (different people are responsible depending on the building where your office is located).
 Departments are located in several different buildings and please note that you may teach classes in buildings different from the one where your office is located.
-Your mailbox will be generally located in the same building as your office, except if you are in the Pierre Valley building, in which case your mailbox will be in the 102 St. Dominique building.
+Your mailbox will be located in the same building as your office.
 Next to your mailbox you will also find a box for outgoing mail (both internal to AUP and external).
 You should also have a telephone available (most likely shared with the people in your office), for all information and to have a user manual you can email the helpdesk at helpdesk@aup.edu.